tanyastropheus/Events_Near_Me/README.md

 ## Features
 * **Full text search**:
-for searching with event keywords (*AND*: returns events that meet all keywords criteria)
+with event keywords (*AND*: returns events that meet all keywords criteria)

 * **Search-as-you-type**:
-for searching with event keywords (returns events that contain the keyword *anywhere in the title*)
+with event keywords (returns events that contain the keyword *anywhere in the title*)

 * **Exact search**:
-for searching with event categories (*OR*: returns events that meet at least one category)
+with event categories (*OR*: returns events that meet at least one category)

 ## Built With